Groot-z3/Fullstack-Metadata-Warehouse/README.md

 # Metadata Warehouse for Computer Vision Images

-A full-stack metadata warehouse that extracts, stores, searches, and analyzes image metadata using YOLOv8 and Medallion Architecture (Bronze, Silver, Gold).
+A Full-stack Metadata warehouse that extracts, stores, searches, and analyzes image metadata using YOLOv8 and Medallion Architecture (Bronze, Silver, Gold).

-## Features
+## Features✨

 - Upload images for automatic metadata extraction
 - Object detection using YOLOv8